CrowdStrike/Cloud-AWS/systems-manager/documentation/setup-your-account.md

 ![](.//media/image1.tiff){width="5.974025590551181in"
 height="2.8883278652668416in"}

--   Adds parameters to the Systems Manager Parameter Store
+2. Adds parameters to the Systems Manager Parameter Store

 ![](.//media/image2.png){width="6.004395231846019in"
 height="3.1553029308836393in"}

--   Checks for the existence of an installation token in the falcon console
+3. Checks for the existence of a valid installation token in the falcon console

+If a valid installation token does not exist the template will create a valid token for use by the ssm installation agent.

 Deploy the cloudformation template
 ==================================